 A touch too focused on SEO content for my taste

-While all the tools on this list use GPT, most are pretty vague about which particular version of it they use at any given time.
-This matters because the most basic version of the GPT-3 API costs $0.0004/1K tokens (roughly 750 words), while GPT-4 starts at $0.03/1K tokens, and the most powerful version costs $0.12/1K tokens—and there's a waitlist.
+While almost all the tools on this list use GPT, most are pretty vague about which particular version of it they use at any given time.
+This matters because the most basic version of the GPT-3.5 Turbo API costs $0.002/1K tokens (roughly 750 words), while GPT-4 starts at $0.06/1K tokens, and the most powerful version costs $0.12/1K tokens.
 All this suggests that most apps may not use GPT-4 in all circumstances, and instead probably rely on one of the more modest (though still great) GPT-3 models for most text generation.

 Whether the content you create will benefit from the extra power of GPT-4 or not depends.
 In my experience using GPT-4 through ChatGPT, the latest model is more accurate and, essentially, more sensible in how it responds.
 If you're churning out low-stakes copy variations for your product listings, you likely won't see much improvement.
 On the other hand, for long-form original blog posts, it could make a difference.
 Either way, the transparency in which model you're using at any given time is a huge bonus.

 Writesonic also integrates with Zapier, so you can send new copy to any of the other apps you use in your writing workflow.
-Here are a couple of examples to get you started.
+Learn more about how to automate Writesonic, or get started with one of these examples.

 Best free AI writing generator (with affordable upgrades)